stepthom/text_mining_resources/README.md

 - [A Survey on Dialogue Systems: Recent Advances and New Frontiers](https://arxiv.org/pdf/1711.01731.pdf) Jan 2018.
 - [Examining the Impact of an Automated Translation Chatbot on Online Collaborative Dialog for Incidental L2 Learning](https://www.researchgate.net/publication/329525159_Examining_the_impact_of_an_automated_translation_chatbot_on_online_collaborative_dialog_for_incidental_L2_learning)
 - [Create a banking chatbot with FAQ discovery, anger detection and natural language understanding] (https://github.com/IBM/watson-banking-chatbot)
-- [Task-oriented Dialogue System for Automatic Diagnosis] (http://www.sdspeople.fudan.edu.cn/zywei/paper/liu-acl2018.pdf)This paper talks about the use of MDP trained dataset and its medical diagnostic applications.
-2018
+- [Task-oriented Dialogue System for Automatic Diagnosis](http://www.sdspeople.fudan.edu.cn/zywei/paper/liu-acl2018.pdf).
+2018.
+Talks about the use of MDP trained dataset and its medical diagnostic applications.
--[Li Deng at AI Frontiers: Three Generations of Spoken Dialogue Systems (Bots)](https://www.slideshare.net/AIFrontiers/li-deng-three-generations-of-spoken-dialogue-systems-bots) A very well organized presentation slides by Microsoft Chief Scientist for AI.
-2017
+-[Li Deng at AI Frontiers: Three Generations of Spoken Dialogue Systems (Bots)](https://www.slideshare.net/AIFrontiers/li-deng-three-generations-of-spoken-dialogue-systems-bots).
+2017.
+Slides by Microsoft Chief Scientist for AI.

 ### Fuzzy Matching, Probabilistic Matching, Record Linkage, Etc. <a id="fuzzy-matching"></a>